 As with any surgery, there are risks, which is why it’s important to use a surgeon who’s experienced and qualified.
 There’s a risk of bleeding after the operation, and there are risks involved with any procedure where general anaesthetic is used.
 There’s also a small risk of infection.
 It’s important to speak with your doctor about the procedure, so you can make an informed decision.

-If you are considering having your child circumcised, then speak to Dr Jill Orford, a paediatric surgeon in Perth.
+If you are considering having your child circumcised, then speak to Dr Jill Orford, a paediatric surgeon in Newcastle.
 Simply call 1300 37 5455 to book your appointment and find out more.